zeroc-ice/ice/cpp/README.md

 ### Ice Xcode SDK (macOS only)

 The build system supports building Xcode SDKs for Ice.
 These SDKs allow you to easily develop Ice applications with Xcode.
-To build Xcode SDKs, use the `xcodesdk` configurations:
+To build Xcode SDKs, use the `xcodesdk` configurations.
+The [Ice Builder for Xcode][13] must be installed before building the SDKs.:
 ```
 make CONFIGS=xcodesdk -j8 srcs         # Build the C++98 mapping Xcode SDK
 make CONFIGS=cpp11-xcodesdk -j8 srcs   # Build the C++11 mapping Xcode SDK